syedazainabshariq/syedazainabshariq/README.md

 - 📫 How to reach me? right here:szainabshah806@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I started coding to build apps.
 Now I build apps to avoid people. 😎👨‍💻
+- 📖 Want to read some of my medium posts?
+Here you can read them here: https://medium.com/@szainabshah806

 <!---